Cardinal Stefan Wyszyński University in Warsaw: Governance

-The head of the Cardinal Stefan Wyszyński University (UKSW) is the rector.
+The head of the Cardinal Stefan Wyszynski University (UKSW) is the rector.
 The governing and administrative bodies of the university are the secretariat and the senate.
 Making up the secretariat are the positions of chancellor, deputy chancellor, and bursar, and their support staff.
 The senate enacts university regulations and consults with the rector on university management and development.
 It appoints members of the university council; the council's role is to advise the senate on policy.

 In June 2020, Professor Ryszard Czekalski was elected rector of the university for a term of office from 2020 to 2024.
 Czekalski is a priest and canon of Płock Cathedral.
 His Doctor habilitatus degree in theology was conferred in 2014.

 For the same term, Associate Professor Anna Fidelus was re-elected vice-rector for Student Affairs and Teaching in 2020, having held the office 2016–2020.
 Fidelus' Doctor habilitatus in social rehabilitation was awarded in 2013.
 Associate Professor Marek Stokłosa, who is vice-rector for Research and International Cooperation achieved his Doctor habilitatus in 2016 in the field of canon law.

 The Grand Chancellor of the university oversees the church faculties of Theology, Christian Philosophy, Canon Law and Family Studies.
 From 2007, the Metropolitan Archbishop of Warsaw, Kazimierz Nycz, has held this position.